Skip to Main Content

 Innovation

-Downtown’s Innovation Hub continues to be the center of gravity for technology and entrepreneurship in the Houston region.
+Downtown is the center of gravity for technology and entrepreneurship in the Houston region.

 Today, more than 250 early-stage software and digital technology companies are already a part of the Downtown innovation community driven by the collisions and culture that attract high value talent.